mpainenz/led-terrarium-pi/README.md

 <img src="https://github.com/mpainenz/led-terrarium-pi/blob/master/assets/img/20160131_165812.jpg?sanitize=true&raw=true">

 <p>It can be helpful to use a little PCB board to attach the MOSFETs to.
 The image above was my first attempt.
 I ended up redoing this part, and not using a PCB.
-Instead I just used solder, wire, and heatshrink to save a little space.</p>
+Instead I just used solder, wire, and heat shrink to save a little space.</p>

+<p>You might notice that in the picture above, I'm also using the 12v power source to power the Raspberry Pi.
+The Raspberry Pi can accept 5v power into the GPIO interface.
+How do we step down from 12v to 5v?
+We can use a 12v to 5v UBEC.
+This accepts a 12v source, and outputs a 5v current.
+This step is optional, you could just use a normal 5v power supply, but I wanted to only have one cable going into the terrarium</p>

 </div>
 <div class="parallax-window"